 Water safety in UK healthcare is regulated by a healthcare technical memorandum (HTM) issued by the Department of Health and Social Care.
 This also regulates water safety before a hospital premises can be occupied.

 Before moving to the new hospital in May 2019 we developed a water safety plan, which included specific water testing requirements in line with the above regulations.

 This also meant taking specific measures to ensure we had a clean and safe water system, including: putting in a sodium hypochlorus dosing system as a secondary control measure; taps and pipework across the site were removed and thermostatic mixing valve (TMV) cartridges were replaced; pipework across 55 locations was removed and replaced; and water flushing was increased.

 Following the implementation of various measures, the water supply was deemed clean and safe and the hospital was approved for occupation in May 2019.

 Since implementing our stringent and additional water safety measures, we have significantly reduced the counts of mycobacteria at the Trust.

-It is likely 35* are related to the outbreak (this means the bacteria has likely come from the same source).
-Many patients have not needed treatment to date, and several have now tested negative after one positive result.
+It is likely 37* cases are related to the outbreak (this means the bacteria has likely come from the same source).
+Many patients have not needed treatment to date, and several have tested negative after one positive result.

 We continue to regularly test and monitor the effectiveness of the measures we have put in place at the Trust.
 We are continuing to work closely with partners like the UK Health Security Agency (formally Public Health England) to ensure all recommended response measures are implemented at the Trust.